Lt. Jim Downing's private memorial service to be streamed online

 Longtime Colorado Springs resident and Pearl Harbor survivor, Lt.
-Jim Downing will be will be honored at a private memorial service to be held at 2 p.m., on Tuesday, March 27.
+Jim Downing will be will be honored at a private memorial service to be held today at 2 p.m.

 The service will be held at Glen Eyrie Conference Center in Colorado Springs.
 The service is private and closed to the public, but will be streamed online.